Ice on the black sand of Diamond Beach

 Four Days in Iceland Tips

-To maximize your four days in Iceland, you need to be organized and prepared from the minute you step off the plane.
-Good planning means you know exactly what your are doing and you won’t waste time aimlessly driving around.
+To maximize your four days in Iceland, you need to be organized and prepared to start you trip the minute you step off the plane.
+Good planning means you know exactly what your are doing so you don’t waste time driving around aimlessly.
 Before you go:

 As a first timer, at the top of my list of places to see in Iceland was the Golden Circle, Diamond Beach on the south coast and a few hot springs.
 An added bonus would be seeing the Northern Lights.
 Of course, I couldn’t make that happen but I had my fingers crossed.

-Put your plan on paper, a spreadsheet or Google Maps so that you have access to it at all times.
+Once you have an idea of the activities and places you want to visit, put your plan on paper, a spreadsheet or into Google Maps so that you can access to it at all times.

-Rent a vehicle – Once I started planning, I quickly realized that having a car would be key to seeing everything I wanted in my four days in Iceland.
+Rent a vehicle – Once I started my planning, I quickly realized that having a car would be key to seeing everything I had planned for my four days in Iceland.
+Organized tours would not work with my tight schedule.
+Plus, I’m a road tripper by nature so I’ll just about always plan to do things on my own.

-Iceland’s international airport is about 45 minutes from Reykjavik on the Reykjanes Peninsula.
-So having a car also eliminated waiting for a shuttle to take me to Reykjavik.
-I was able to start exploring the minute I left the airport.
+Since Iceland’s international airport (KEF) is 45 minutes from Reykjavik in Keflavík on the Reykjanes Peninsula, having a car eliminated waiting for a shuttle or bus to take me to Reykjavik.
+I was able to start exploring the minute I picked up my car.

-I could also stop where I wanted and I wasn’t committed to a specific timeframe on a tour.
-I looked at the cost and it just made sense for me to rent a vehicle, even though I was solo.
+I also had the freedom to stop when and where I wanted and I wasn’t committed to a specific timeframe of an organized tour.
+Once I compared the cost of tours or a rental, it just made more sense for me to rent a vehicle, even though I was solo.
 Here’s a few more details about my trip:

 a white Fiat I rented in Iceland